EMPLOYMENT AGREEMENT

 COMMENCEMENT AND EMPLOYMENT TYPE

 The Employee's employment shall commence on 1 May 2026 as a Full-Time Employee.
 The employment is ongoing unless terminated in accordance with this Agreement and applicable law.
 Any prior service with a related entity or predecessor employer shall be recognised for the purposes of the NES only if agreed in writing by the Employer.
+The parties acknowledge the new definition of "employee" in FWA s.
+15AA (commenced 26 August 2024 under the Closing Loopholes No. 2 Act 2024 (Cth)), which requires the true nature of the employment relationship to be assessed by reference to the real substance, practical reality and true nature of the working relationship, including how the contract is performed in practice.

 3.

 The Employee's ordinary hours of work shall be 38 hours per week, generally scheduled Flexible / Hybrid Schedule, subject to the applicable modern award, enterprise agreement, or the FWA s.
 62 (maximum weekly hours: 38 ordinary hours for full-time employees plus reasonable additional hours).
-Overtime, if applicable, shall be compensated in accordance with the relevant modern award or enterprise agreement, or the NES where no such instrument applies.
+Overtime, if applicable, shall be compensated in accordance with the relevant modern award, enterprise agreement, or the NES where no such instrument applies.
 The Employer may require the Employee to work reasonable additional hours consistent with the Employee's duties.

 LEAVE ENTITLEMENTS (NES)